 2013 – today

-In this logo, the Minnesota Vikings’ head was turned to the right.
+The Minnesota Vikings’ head was turned to the right in this logo.
 The image became more realistic: the Viking had a natural skin color (beige-pink and light, typical for Norsemen), a golden mustache, and eyebrows (corresponding to the hair styled in a typical Viking fashion).
 A dark purple stripe was added to the helmet.
 The sharp horns remained white with a black tip.
 Strokes became clearer and more defined – emphasizing the intent gaze while removing the noise from the face.

 Minnesota Vikings: Interesting Facts

-The Minnesota Vikings are a football team from Minneapolis, Minnesota, with a lot of history since they started in 1961.
-Here’s a quick rundown of some cool things about the Vikings:
+The Minnesota Vikings are a football team from Minneapolis, Minnesota, with a long history since their start in 1961.

 The Minnesota Vikings have a rich history with great players, memorable moments, and a close connection to their community, making them an interesting and loved team in the NFL.